Yoctol/bottender/docs/migrating-v1.md

 ## Replace Middleware and Handlers with Router and Chain

-In the world of functional declarative, `middleware` and `Handlers` are not suitable due to the difficulty of composing together.
-So, we are deprecating those APIs in favor of new introduced [`Router`](./the-basics-routing.md) and [`Chain`](the-basics-chain.md) APIs.
-If you still prefer `middleware` and `Handlers`, you can still use them by installing `@bottender/handlers` package:
+Using the `middleware` function and the `Handler` classes together are very difficult.
+So, we are deprecating those APIs in favor of the new  APIs: [Routing](the-basics-routing.md) and [Chain](the-basics-chain.md).
+If you prefer the `middleware` function and the `Handler` classes, you can still use them by installing the `@bottender/handlers` package:

 ```js
 npm install @bottender/handlers